makandra/geordi/README.md

 When running `geordi tests` without any arguments, all unit tests, rspec specs and cucumber features will be run.

-When passing arguments, Geordi will forward them to either `rspec` or `cucumber`, depending on what the first argument indicates.
+When passing file paths or directories as arguments, Geordi will forward them to `rspec` and `cucumber`.
+All rspec specs and cucumber features matching the given paths will be run.

 ### `geordi unit`